ealcam/git_TaurusGym/README.md

 # git_TaurusGym
-A preview of Taurus Gym.
+A preview of Taurus Gym Website.
 Some testing, design, some features, some code.
 HTML + bootstrap